matejsmycka/linux-id/README.md

 ## Dependencies

 linux-id requires `pinentry` to be available on the system.
 If you have gpg installed you most likely already have `pinentry`.
+You will need `go` with version 1.22 or higher (only for compiling).

 ## Contributing